alphanodes/additionals/README.md

 We are an `Open-source`_ service company from Munich.
 Among other things, we offer commercial plugin development (e.g. implementation function request, expansion of functionality, etc).
 As we know our plugin at its best we are glad to take this job from you.
 In case the requested plugin changes still fit to the plugin purpose.
 Please, contact us in case you are interested in commercial plugin development.

-## Contact and Support

-I am glad about your feedback on the plugin, [pull requests](https://github.com/alphanodes/additionals/pulls), [issues](https://github.com/alphanodes/additionals/issues), etc. Feel free to contact me for your questions regarding existing functionality.
-Please use only the issue system as a communication channel regarding this plugin.
-Thank you.

-## Manual
+## Additionals plugin manual

 The plugin configuration takes place in the administration area by a user with administration permission.
 Go to *Plugins / Additionals* to open it.

-The additionals plugin configuration is divided into several sections, which are described here.
+The additionals plugin configuration is divided into several sections, described below.

-### General section
+## General section

 The general section tab allows you to define some special behaviours for your Redmine installation.

-#### Contents
+### Contents

 The following plugin options are available to be edited by users with administration rights in the area **Contents**: